 Karin (Board Treasurer) is a Senior Research Analyst in North Carolina, with professional experience in business, economic development, pharmaceutical, health, and agricultural information research.
 In her full-time role at the North Carolina Biotechnology Center, she tracks the outcomes of grant programs and conducts market research and competitive intelligence for start-up entrepreneurs.
 Karin has a dual M.S. in Crop Science and Botany from NC State University and a Masters in Library Science from North Carolina Central University.
 She serves on the Alumni and Friends Society Advisory Board at NC State and previously served in volunteer leadership roles for both the North Carolina Chapter and the Food, Agriculture and Nutrition Division of the Special Libraries Association, and at International Focus Inc, where she was recognized as 2012 Volunteer of the Year.
 She also chairs her church leadership board.
 In her free time, Karin enjoys walking her rescue greyhound, and is making slow but steady progress towards the goal of reading a book from every country in the world.

-Janelle has worked in international development, international health, maternal and child health, and disaster response, supporting projects impacting more than fifteen countries in Africa, Asia, the Middle East, North America and the Caribbean.
-She served for three years as Clinical Programs Director for Health Horizons International in the Dominican Republic where, in partnership with the National Ministry of Public Health, she co-initiated the first province-wide healthy living program and medical system capacity building plan to improve outcomes for Dominicans with diabetes and co-occurring diseases.
+Janelle has worked in international development, international health, maternal and child health, and disaster response, on projects impacting more than fifteen countries in Africa, Asia, the Middle East, North America, and the Caribbean.
+Janelle served for three years as Clinical Programs Director for Health Horizons International in the Dominican Republic where she partnered with the National Ministry of Public Health to co-initiate a healthy living program and medical system capacity-building plan to improve prevention, treatment, and outcomes for Dominicans with diabetes and co-occurring diseases.
 Janelle has provided leadership in grants management for programs funded by USAID and the European Union.
-She teaches about global health as adjunct faculty at Eastern Mennonite University.
+She taught for five years as adjunct faculty in the Nursing Department at Eastern Mennonite University on the topic of Global Health.

-As Director of We Rise Int'l, Janelle splits her time between our headquarters in Raleigh, North Carolina, her home office in Lancaster, Pennsylvania, and our international field office in Montellano, Dominican Republic.
+As Executive Director of We Rise International, Janelle splits her time between our headquarters in Raleigh, North Carolina, her home office in Lancaster, Pennsylvania, and our international field office in Montellano, Dominican Republic.

 Tracy Kaye has served a Deputy Chief of Party for Catholic Relief Services in Uganda, where she provided program oversight and direction for the Nuyok Project, a food and nutrition security project funded by the office of Food for Peace/USAID.
 She has project management and research experience in SE Asia, East Africa, and Latin America, with expertise in social behavior change communications.
 Tracy has provided oversight for projects funded by the Global Fund to Fight AIDS, Tuberculosis and Malaria, and the USAID Office of Disaster Assistance, and has managed programs in Health, Nutrition and HIV/AIDs in Cambodia, The Sudan, and East Timor.
 She started the first CRS activities in Darfur for the Community Management of Acute Malnutrition, and she spent two years in the Dominican Republic serving as the Public Health Director for Health Horizons International.
 In that role she started the first healthy living program in the area for people living with diabetes and hypertension.
 Tracy holds a Masters in Health Sciences from The Johns Hopkins School of Public Health.